matrix-org/synapse/docs/upgrade.md

-To continue to allow users to add email addresses to their homeserver accounts, and perform password resets, make sure that Synapse is configured with a working email server in the `email` configureation section (including, at a minimum, a `notif_from` setting.)
+To continue to allow users to add email addresses to their homeserver accounts, and perform password resets, make sure that Synapse is configured with a working email server in the `email` configuration section (including, at a minimum, a `notif_from` setting.)

 Specifying an `email` setting under `account_threepid_delegates` will now cause